 Most of the time, online reviews are the most authentic form of feedback you can receive for your small business.
-Your customers might not feel comfortable expressing their happiness or disappointment with your product or service in person, so many of those people can and do leave feedback for you in the form of online reviews.
+Your customers might not feel comfortable giving their feedback in person, so many can and do leave criticism or praise for your products or services in online reviews.

 Using the review process to your advantage

 Jeff Toister, a leading customer service author, consultant, and trainer, handles customer service issues every day.
 He’s written a number of books on customer service and works to make sure his partners provide their consumers with the best possible service.
 That extends beyond the doors of your small business and into the world of online reviews.

 To enhance your customer service efforts and get a leg up on the competition, Toister created a systematic way of analyzing your reviews—allowing you to identify what’s working well and what you may be able to improve.

 This is an essential first step in tackling your reviews.
 You’ll want to sort your reviews by date with the most recent at the top.
 Reason being, a problem you had months (or even years) ago might be resolved already or may no longer be a concern for your customers.
 The more recent the problem, the easier it will be to resolve publicly and make right with your customers.